Gheorghe Hagi: Galatasaray

 In 1996, 31-year-old Hagi signed for Turkish club Galatasaray who paid $3.5 million to Barcelona for his transfer, during this spell reuniting with Popescu, and with Romanians Adrian Ilie and Iulian Filipescu also at the club.
 He had been the subject of a competing transfer offer from São Paulo.
 He made his Turkish league debut on 9 August under coach Fatih Terim, scoring a brace in a 4–0 win over Vanspor.
 Although in the twilight of his career, at Galatasaray, he was extremely successful and became highly popular among the Turkish supporters.
 In his first four seasons, he domestically won four league titles, two Turkish Cups and two Turkish Super Cups.
-His highest success was when at age 35 he captained the club to win the 1999–2000 UEFA Cup, scoring two goals in the campaign against Borussia Dortmund and in the semi-finals against Leeds United.
-In the final, they defeated Arsenal on penalties following a 0–0 draw, but during the match, Hagi was sent off in extra time for punching Arsenal captain Tony Adams.
+His biggest success came at age 35, when he captained the club to win the 1999–2000 UEFA Cup, scoring two goals in the campaign against Borussia Dortmund and in the semi-finals against Leeds United.
+In the final, they defeated Arsenal on penalties following a 0–0 draw, however Hagi was sent off in extra time for punching Arsenal captain Tony Adams.
 Consequently, Galatasaray became the first Turkish club to win a UEFA club competition title.

 In June 2000, Romanian Mircea Lucescu replaced Fatih Terim at the Cim Bom Bom side, together winning the 2000 UEFA Super Cup, after a 2–1 victory against Real Madrid.
 They also reached the quarter-finals of the Champions League during the 2000–01 season where in the first group stage, Hagi netted a goal with a spectacular long-distance shot in a win over AS Monaco.
 Subsequently, in the second group stage he scored his last goal in a European competition following a deep launch from Capone, then succeeding a lob over goalkeeper Dida in a 2–0 victory against AC Milan.
 In the quarter-finals they earned a 3–2 victory in the first leg against Real Madrid, but lost with 3–0 in the second one.
 In 2014, UEFA placed his goal against Monaco in a top 60 all-time best goals scored in European club and national teams competitions, while in 2020, the journalists of France Football ranked it in 19th place of most beautiful goals scored in the Champions League.

 On 26 May 2001, Hagi played his last game as a professional footballer, managing to score a brace and provide an assist in Galatasaray's 4–0 win over Trabzonspor in the Turkish league.
 Hagi drew praise from the Galatasaray supporters for his performances during his time with the club, who adopted the chant "I Love You Hagi" in his honour.